It opens your abdomen (belly), where urine leaves your body.

 - Limit the amount of alcohol and caffeine you drink.

-- Use a bag that has an anti-backflow valve and use a nighttime drainage system.
+- Use a bag with an anti-backflow valve and a nighttime drainage system.
 This prevents urine from settling on your stoma and causing an infection.

 - Empty your bag when it is ⅓ to ½ full.